 Chatzis has not only focused on projects that come out of his own curiosity; in an effort to simplify training in Braille for the blind, Chatzis created two robotic gloves.
 Working in collaboration with Dr. Korilakis from Athens, the mechanical and robotic gloves were based on the theoretical research of the professor’s project.

 The coronavirus and global lockdowns have stalled the finalizing of his degree; he faces exams in August and has one more semester to finish his Bachelor of Science.
-The inventor plans to continue a masters program focused on aerospace engineering, but as yet he is undecided where he will do this.
+The inventor plans to continue a masters program focused on aerospace engineering, but as of yet, it is uncertain where he will continue his graduate studies.

-Ascos Design is Chatzis’ business, but his family has been extremely supportive in the endeavor, including his sister, a graphic design engineer, his father, an electrical engineer who has assisted in production, and his mother, who has been tolerant of her entire home being turned into a workshop.
+Ascos Design is Chatzis’ business, but his family, including his sister, a graphic design engineer; his father, an electrical engineer who has assisted in production; and his mother, who has been tolerant of her entire home being turned into a workshop, have been extremely supportive in the endeavor.

 Chatzis said he would advise his younger self to “have greater confidence in and less fear of his ideas and the innovations.”

-He is disappointed with the current educational model that exists in today’s public Greek schools.
-He told Greek Reporter that “everyone cannot be put in the same sack.
+He is disappointed with the current educational model that exists in today’s Greek public schools, and he told Greek Reporter that “everyone cannot be pedagogically approached in the same manner.
 Youthful curiosity must be nurtured within the public system.
-Young students should be allowed to explore what interests them.
-Their passion for learning will be stimulated by their natural curiosity in what they individually find interesting.
+Young students should be allowed to explore what interests them, and their passion for learning will be stimulated by their natural curiosity in what they individually find interesting.”

-“Today that system smothers the desire to learn because of the severe testing and performance practices imposed from the very start.”
-He recommended that experiences be placed higher in priority than rote learning in the educational system — and that the experiences be based on a student’s interest and personal curiosity.
+“Today, that system smothers the desire to learn because of the severe testing and performance practices imposed from the very start,” he says.
+He recommended that experiences be placed higher in priority than rote learning in the educational system and that the experiences be based on a student’s interest and personal curiosity.

 According to Chatzis, “Playing with a robot is fun, but creating a robot is even more fun, although technically challenging.”
 He adds “I learned to do this independent of a school setting, freely, at my own pace, using the tools available through the internet.”